 By Kelly Koepke

-James Stafford, LCU management analyst, has been testing the UtilityHawk system for several months, using it to monitor unusual water usage and contacting customers to identify problems.
-The system sends a notification when spikes in usage occur, which might indicate a minor issue like a leaky toilet flap, running garden hose, or a bigger one like the break in Nash’s irrigation system.
-That way, customers can address the issue immediately, or could adjust their budget if the unusual usage is something they are intentionally doing such as filling a swimming pool.
+LCU management analyst James Stafford has been testing UtilityHawk, using it to monitor unusual water usage and contacting customers to identify problems.
+The system sends a notification when spikes in usage occur, which might indicate a minor issue like a leaky toilet flap or a larger one like the break in Nash’s irrigation system.
+This enables customers to address the issue immediately or adjust their budget if the unusual usage is intentional, such as filling a swimming pool.

-For property managers or landlords, increased and continuous water usage could signal something as simple and easy as a dripping faucet in a rental unit – before the tenant even has a chance to contact maintenance.
-These customers can use UtilityHawk to monitor water and gas usage for multiple accounts, budget for payments, encourage tenants to conserve, or address problems well before potential damage to pipes and property, or a water bill that is higher than expected.
+Since UtilityHawk can be used by customers with multiple accounts, such as property managers or landlords, it can help identify increased and continuous water usage caused by a dripping faucet in a rental unit, for example.
+With UtilityHawk, you can monitor water and gas usage for multiple accounts, budget for payments, encourage tenants to conserve, or address problems well before potential damage to pipes and property.